 Mozilla Crash Reporter TB

-The Mozilla Crash Reporter sends crash information to a collection system when Thunderbird crashes.
+The Mozilla Crash Reporter sends Thunderbird crash information to a collection system.
 Thunderbird developers use this information to make future versions of Thunderbird crash less frequently.
 (The Mozilla Crash Reporter comes up because Thunderbird crashes; it does not cause Thunderbird to crash.)

 For suggestions on how to prevent Thunderbird from crashing, see Thunderbird Crashes.